Hazardous Weather in Spain - Know The Best Time To Travel

 Main topics covered on this page

 The tourism industry tries to advertise that the weather in Spain is always fantastic in the hope that you'll travel to Spain all year-round.
-You can do that of course if you know the months in which a particular severe weather event is likely to
+You can do that of course if you know the months in which a particular severe weather event is likely to occur.

 Many people don't realise that the area bounded by the towns of Zaragoza, Barcelona and Valencia are subject to severe thunderstorms that may produce flash flooding and hail.
 This commonly occurs during the autumn months of September, October and November.